amirkarimi/neptune/README.md

+** This project is still under development but the editor is working **

 > Neptune is ScalaJS port of [pell](https://github.com/jaredreich/pell), the simplest and smallest WYSIWYG text editor for web, with no dependencies.

 Even the CSS is written in ScalaJS using [ScalaCSS](https://github.com/japgolly/scalacss)